pudly/schmopera-hugo/content/articles/pierrot-lunaire.md

 _Pierrot Lunaire_ translates eerily well to film, especially in the hands of this team.
 Shot in black and white and with moments of harsh _chiarioscuro_ in Adam Harris' lighting design, we're brought into the delicate world of a chamber group set-up.
 Lorèn stands upstage, her exaggerated clown's ruff drawing the eye; downstage, Rivard is flanked by pianist Alexander Malikov, cellist Sarah Gans, violinist and violist Hee-See Yoon, clarinetist/bass clarinetist Brad Cherwin, and flautist/piccolist Rebecca Moranis.

 The five songs are directed with beautiful attention to the text-music fusion.
 "Die Kreuze" blends the stark visual of a stained-glass cross with that eerie sound that only Schoenberg seems to get out of a chamber orchestra.
 It's transparent and light, but in a way that feels off, like sunlight shining through threadbare fabric or an abandoned cobweb dangling from one end.
 Here, Lorèn introduces us to the unique sound of _Sprechstimme_ -- where the singer inhabits the vocal limbo between singing and speaking -- and it's clear that this iconic piece of atonality is in excellent hands.

 "Galgenlied" is a brief, robotic flash of a song; "Rote Messe" is thick and plodding, visualized by the camera's long pan in.
 "Der Mondfleck" is an erratic, too-small spotlight darting around the room, capturing glimpses of the whole ensemble, but never enough to satisfy.
 In the final song, "Nacht", Lorèn will give you the heebie-jeebies as she stares into your soul, the black of her eyes against the white of her ruff. _shudder_

-The Happenstancers have recorded five songs of _Three Times Seven Poems from Albert Girard's "Pierrot Lunaire"_

-Film by Jake Kovnat, produced by Brad Cherwin

-Several of the group went to Equilibrium Young Artist Initiative, Barbara Hannigan's program at the Lunenberg Academy of Music; there, Brad approached Simon about conducting.
-Barbara and EQ helped fund this project.
+The project is thoughtful, fantastical, and a real pleasure to see out of these Canadian artists.
+In fact, The Happenstancers' _Pierrot_ comes after several of the chamber group attended Barbara Hannigan's Equilibrium Young Artists, at Nova Scotia's Lunenberg Academy of Music.
+Clarinetist Brad Cherwin approached conductor Simon Rivard about the project, and as it came to fruition, Equilibrium and Hannigan herself helped fund the project.

-This month The Happenstancers are doing more Pierrot-inspired repertoire: Stravinsky 3 Japanese Lyrics, Delage Quatre Poemes Hindous, and Ravel Mallarmes Songs

-Die Kreuze

-* crosses in stained-glass windows of church
-* First taste of sprechstimme from Danika, eerie Schoenberg orchestration where it's transparent, but like a near-see-through piece of fabric, something dangling or exposed

-Galgenlied

-* terrifying, robotic, brief, sing-songy like a drunk clown

-Rote Messe

-* thick and plodding, like something sticky on your shoe
-* song is a long pan in, like we've stumbled upon a happening

-Der Mondfleck

-* fab lighting work by Adam Harris, a small and frantically moving spotlight, capturing a bit of everyone but never long enough to see what's really happening
-* frantic and unreasonable, like Pierrot

-Nacht

-* spider scuttles
-* Danika stares with blackness in her eyes
-* ur-sounds, otherworldly rumbles like groans
-* when the sound rises up, it's wrong, sinister brightness
+This month, The Happenstancers head back to Lunenberg to perform more Pierrot-inspired music with [Equilibrium](https://equilibrium-youngartists.com/schedule/): Stravinsky's _3 Japanese Lyrics_, Delage's _Quatre poèmes hindous_, and Ravel's _Trois poèmes de Mallarmé_.